Kent County Sheriff's Office (Maryland)

 The Kent County Sheriff's Office (KCSO) is the primary law enforcement agency servicing a population of 19,983 people within 279.43 sqmi of jurisdiction within Kent County located on Maryland's eastern shore.
+As of 2022, the department has 22 sworn deputies, including the sheriff.

 History

 The KCSO was created in 1648 with Henry Morgan appointed as the first sheriff.

+In 1994, the KCSO had 17 deputies.

+In 2003, the KCSO was accredited by the Commission on Accreditation for Law Enforcement Agencies.

 Organization

 Nationally accredited by the Commission on Accreditation for Law Enforcement Agencies, the KCSO is full-service organization.
-The current sheriff of the KCSO is John F. Price IV.
+The current sheriff of the KCSO is Dennis Hickman.
 The agency is sub-divided into six units: